Solicitor General of the United States

-The solicitor general of the United States is the fourth-highest-ranking official in the United States Department of Justice.
-Elizabeth Prelogar has been serving in the role since October 28, 2021.

-The United States solicitor general represents the federal government of the United States before the Supreme Court of the United States.
-The solicitor general determines the legal position that the United States will take in the Supreme Court.
-In addition to supervising and conducting cases in which the government is a party, the Office of the Solicitor General also files amicus curiae briefs in cases in which the federal government has a significant interest.
+The solicitor general of the United States (USSG or SG), is an official in the United States Department of Justice who represents the federal government in cases before the Supreme Court of the United States.
+The solicitor general is the fourth-highest-ranking official in the Department of Justice (DOJ).
+The solicitor general is appointed by the president and reports directly to the United States attorney general.

-The Office of the Solicitor General argues on behalf of the government in virtually every case in which the United States is a party, and also argues in most of the cases in which the government has filed an amicus brief.
-In the federal courts of appeal, the Office of the Solicitor General reviews cases decided against the United States and determines whether the government will seek review in the Supreme Court.
-The solicitor general's office also reviews cases decided against the United States in the federal district courts and approves every case in which the government files an appeal.
+The solicitor general's office argues on behalf of the federal government in almost every Supreme Court case in which the United States is a party and also represents in most cases in which the government has filed a brief as amicus curiae.
+In the United States courts of appeals, the solicitor general's office reviews cases decided against the United States and determines whether the government will seek review in the Supreme Court.
+The solicitor general's office also reviews cases decided against the United States in the United States district courts and decides whether the government will file an appeal.

-The solicitor general of the United States is subservient to, and directly reports to, the United States Attorney General.
+The current U.S. solicitor general is D. John Sauer.

+Creation

+The office was created June 22, 1870 by the efforts of Thomas Jenckes, a Representative from Rhode Island, along with Dorman Eaton and William Evarts.

 Composition of the Office of the Solicitor General

 The solicitor general is assisted by four deputy solicitors general and seventeen assistants to the solicitor general.
 Three of the deputies are career attorneys in the Department of Justice.
-The remaining deputy is known as the "principal deputy," sometimes called the "political deputy" and, like the Solicitor General, typically leaves at the end of an administration.
+The remaining deputy is known as the principal deputy, sometimes called the political deputy and, like the solicitor general, typically leaves at the end of an administration.

-The solicitor general or one of the deputies typically argues the most important cases in the Supreme Court.
+The solicitor general or one of the deputies typically presents the most important cases in the Supreme Court.
 Other cases may be argued by one of the assistants or another government attorney.
-The solicitors general tend to argue six to nine cases per Supreme Court term, while deputies argue four to five cases and assistants each argue two to three cases.
+The solicitor general tends to argue six to nine cases per Supreme Court term, while deputies argue four to five cases and assistants argue two to three cases each.